WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 {{!I-D.ietf-httpbis-header-structure}}).

-Each parameterised label MUST have parameters named "sig", "integrity", "validityUrl", "date", and "expires", and either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
+Each parameterised label MUST have parameters named "sig", "integrity", "validityUrl", "date", and "expires".
+Each parameterised label MUST also have either "certUrl" and "certSha256" parameters or an "ed25519Key" parameter.
 This specification gives no meaning to the label itself, which can be used as a human-readable identifier for the signature (see {{parameterised-binary}}).
 The present parameters MUST have the following values:

 "sig"